How to Become a Notary in Wyoming

 Can a non-resident of Wyoming apply for a commission as a notary public?

 Yes.
-A non-resident may obtain a Wyoming notary public commission if employed in Wyoming or if a spouse or legal dependent of a member of the military on active duty in Wyoming.
+A nonresident can apply to obtain a Wyoming notary public commission if the individual is employed in Wyoming or if they are a spouse or legal dependent of a member of the military on active duty in Wyoming.

 How long is a notary public's commission term in Wyoming?

-The term of office for a Wyoming notary public is six years commencing on the date specified on the notary public commission.
-However, a notary’s commission may be rendered void:
+The term of office for a Wyoming notary public is six years.

 Is notary training or an exam required to become a notary or to renew a notary commission in Wyoming?